Heavy Metals Analysis

 Analysis by XRF is a very rapid technique, typically generating results in 30 seconds.
 The QROS method takes the average of 3 separate analyses on a sample to obtain a more representative result for the entire sample.
 Although this increases the actual per sample analysis time to just under 2 minutes a more accurate overall metals concentration is obtained and the sample homogeneity can be indicated.
-QROS specific software compiles the raw data to produce average results and concentration variability between the 3 sample scans.
-In the data output, a green or yellow colour shows very good or acceptable homogeneity, while orange or red shows poor or very poor homogeneity.
+QROS specific software compiles the raw data to produce average results and concentration variability between the 3 sample scans, using a simple “traffic light” system.
 Sample homogeneity is very important for understanding the likely risk any heavy metals may pose.

 For water analysis QROS uses a technique called Anodic Stripping Voltametry.
 ASV can easily detect 10 microgram/litre in water, using an instrument the size of a paperback book.
 The key metals detected by ASV are Arsenic, Cadmium, Mercury, Copper, Lead and Zinc, but others are possible.
 With ASV it is also possible to obtain results for Arsenic (V) and Arsenic (III), the two oxidation states Arsenic is commonly found in, but Arsenic(III) is the most toxic.